 For over 300 years, Husqvarna has built and maintained a solid reputation in the garden and power equipment niche, and impressively they haven’t lost their touch.
 Husqvarna is currently the brand with the highest number of robotic lawn mowers on sale, about 7 of them (and these models are certainly impressive).

-Compared to Husqvarna, WORX is relatively new in the business of making tools and garden equipment.
-But, over the last decade, they have managed to build quite an impressive reputation for themselves, especially with electric trimmers, chainsaws, cordless electric lawn mowers and robotic lawn mowers.
+Compared to Husqvarna, WORX is relatively new manufacturer in the business of making tools and equipment for gardens.
+But, over the last decade, they have managed to build quite an impressive reputation for themselves, especially with electric trimmers, pressure washer power cleaners, chainsaws, cordless electric lawn mowers and robotic lawn mowers.

-What is the lowest cutting height and is it adjustable?
+What is the lowest height and is it adjustable?

 WR140 can cut grasses to as low as 1.9 inches.
-You can adjust the cutting height from 1.9 to 3.5 inches with 0.4 inches difference between each height setting.
-When using the Landroid for the first time on your lawn, WORX recommends that you start with the highest height setting and gradually work your way to the lowest, especially if the grasses on your lawn are a little grown.
+When using the Landroid for the first time on your yard, WORX recommends that you start with the highest height setting and gradually work your way to the lowest, especially if the grasses on your lawn are a little grown.

 How does the Landroid handle obstacles?

-To detect obstacles, the Landriod uses an Anti-Collision System (ASC), but this comes as an add-on and not integrated into the robot.
+To detect obstacles, the Landroid uses an Anti-Collision System (ASC), but this comes as an add-on and not integrated into the robot.
 The ASC helps detect obstacles and navigate better via ultrasonic detection.

 What slope can the WORX Landroid M handle?

 The M WR140 doesn’t do well with too much inclination and steep slopes.
 It can only handle up to a 35% incline or 20° slope.
 A very hilly lawn or sloping landscape will cause navigational troubles for the WR140, but smaller inclines are often fine and shouldn’t affect the robot’s performance too much.

 What do you do for winter care?

-Caring for your Landriod during winter is very important to think about.
-Unfriendly weather conditions like deep snow can cause a lot of damage to the robot.
+Caring for your Landroid during winter is very important to think about.
+Unfriendly weather conditions like deep snow can cause a lot of damage to the mower.

-To put it into winter storage, it is best to clean off all grass clippings and dirt on your Landriod, remove the battery and store it in a frost-free place until spring or your next cutting season.
+To put it into winter storage, it is best to clean off all grass clippings and dirt on your Landroid, remove the battery and store it in a frost-free place until spring or your next cutting season.
 Keep it under cover and it should be more than fine, ready to tackle your back yard in a few months time.